- About Fat Transfer

 What to expect after the surgery

 You may be advised to curtail your activity for a short period time.
-However, many patients are able to resume normal activity almost immediately.
+However, many patients are able to resume normal activity shortly post treatment.
 You can expect some swelling, bruising or redness in both the donor and recipient sites.
 The severity of these symptoms depends upon the size and location of the treated area.
 You should stay out of the sun until the redness and bruising subsides, which usually takes approximately forty-eight hours.
-During this time, you may apply makeup with sunblock protection to help conceal your condition.
+During this time, you may apply makeup with sunblock protection to help conceal your condition.*

 The swelling and puffiness in the recipient sites may last several weeks, especially if a large area was filled.*